QIWI-API/topup-wallet-docs/_topup-status_en.html.md

 ###### Last update: 2017-11-14 | [Edit on GitHub](https://github.com/QIWI-API/topup-wallet-doc/blob/master/_topup-status_en.html.md)

-To check if a payment is completed successfully, the Agent’s system should use this API method to query payment status in QIWI Wallet, until a final status code, successful or unsuccessful, is received.

 When registered in QIWI Wallet system, a payment passes through a set of states with different statuses.
 Each status is specified by its unique numeric identifier.
 Payment processing is treated as complete when it reaches a final status.
-Status codes are listed in [Payment statuses](#statuses).
+All possible status codes are listed in [Payment statuses](#statuses).

+To check if a payment is completed successfully, the Agent’s system should use this API method to query payment status in QIWI Wallet, until a final status code, successful or unsuccessful, is received.

-The request provides current payment status.
-Repeating request for the same payment should be used no more than once in 10 minutes.
+<aside class="notice">The request provides current payment status.
+Repeating request for the same payment should be used no more than once in 10 minutes.</aside>

-In case of non-fatal [error](#tech_error) or non-final [payment status](#statuses) received in response to the request, the Agent’s system should repeat the request.

-Fatal errors mean that sending a secondary request with the same parameters will result in the same error.

-Fatal errors are often caused by invalid configuration and require manual intervention.
-In case of fatal error, the Agent’s system may either keep repeating requests, or pause repeating the request until the configuration is corrected.
-Agent’s system needs not to deny payment as transaction status is unknown on request processing error.
-Transaction status information is inaccessible in case of these errors, so the Agent should not denies the payment on its side.

-In case of network error (connection or response timeout) or HTTP error (HTTP status code other than `200`, or empty HTTP response), incorrect XML-documents (no required tag/attribute) the Agent’s system should repeat the request.
-Transaction status information is inaccessible in case of these errors, so the Agent should not reject the payment on its side.

 ## Request format